 The 3D MSOB/SERE Training Facility project constructed multiple buildings, site and roadway improvements, and utility/stormwater infrastructure within the Stones Bay area of Marine Corps Base Camp Lejeune.

 The project site is approximately 45 acres and includes approximately 3,800 LF of gravity sewer, a duplex sewer pump station, approximately 3,850 LF of force main, and approximately 8,225 LF of waterlines along with other site features and amenities.

-The training facility was the initial training facility designed and constructed as part of an area wide master plan; and Cape Fear Engineering was responsible for performing feasibility studies for utility infrastructure improvements to serve current and future development needs.
+The training facility was originally designed and constructed as part of an area wide master plan.
+Cape Fear Engineering was responsible for performing feasibility studies for utility infrastructure improvements to serve current and future development needs.
 Multiple utility routing options were analyzed to provide the most cost effective and lowest maintenance design alternative.
 A sewer pump station was designed and permitted for initial flow conditions but has been sized and configured to accommodate anticipated buildout flows with minimal pump station infrastructure replacements or upgrades.

 Throughout construction Cape Fear Engineering has provided periodic construction observations and inspections of utility installation and will be responsible for providing Professional Engineer’s Certifications to NCDEQ for water distribution, sewer collection, and stormwater management permits.